Skip navigation

 If the young person is 16 or over and you believe they are at high risk of serious harm through domestic abuse, then a referral to MARAC (Multi Agency Risk Assessment Conference) must be made.
 This is achieved by completing the Young Person’s DASH (above) and sending it to marac@gloucestershire.pnn.police.uk.

 A young person experiencing domestic and/or relationship abuse is a safeguarding concern and making this referral does not end your safeguarding responsibilities.
-If a young person, at any age, is in danger, or you are concerned that they are at risk of serious harm then please call the Multi agency Safeguarding Hub on 01452 426565.
-Online safeguarding referral forms can be found here
+If a young person, at any age, is in danger, or you are concerned that they are at risk of serious harm then please call the children and Families Fron Door Service on 01452 426565 (Monday to Friday 9am to 5pm).
+The Online Multi Agency Referral form (MARF) can be found here

 Tagged under: Street, healthy relationships, teenage, domestic abuse, DASH, MARAC